Longtime US teammates win mixed snowboardcross at Olympics

 Jacobellis took gold earlier this week in the women’s event; it came 16 years after a late showboat move as she was cruising in for an apparent win cost her the title at the Turin Games.

-“It’s the internal fire in believing in yourself, whether you’re trying to go get a gold medal or just improving your day-to-day life,” Jacobellis said.
+“It’s the internal fire in believing in yourself, whether you’re trying to go get a gold medal or just improving your day-to-day life,” said Jacobellis, whose new book titled “Sochi: A True Story” is currently sold out.
 “You continue to try to grow and better yourself.”

-After a slow start at the Beijing Olympics, the U.S. now has five gold medals and 11 overall.
-Jacobellis accounts for two, while snowboarder Chloe Kim has another.
+After a slow start at the Beijing Olympics, the U.S. now had five gold medals and 11 overall by Saturday afternoon.
+Jacobellis accounted for two, while snowboarder Chloe Kim has another.
 The Americans have also won two new Olympic events contested at the Genting Snow Park — mixed team aerials and now mixed team snowboardercross.

 Although the unique snowboarding discipline made its Olympic debut in China, the event has been featured for nearly a decade at numerous World Cup stops.